Designing A Living Framework: Backyard Hydrology

 The next step was to build up the low areas in yard with fill dirt and re-route the surface water that flowed diagonally across the yard.

-Aesthetic appeal was a feature I required of my solution system.
+Aesthetic appeal was a constraint of the system.

 So, I opted to create mini-trenches to move water strategically and sculpt the yard into an English garden design.